 Vikings hang on for 5th straight win, top Cardinals 34-26

-Za’Darius Smith had three sacks to help a fired-up defense hang on against Kyler Murray, and the Vikings beat the Cardinals 34-26 on Sunday for their fifth consecutive victory.
+Za’Darius Smith had three sacks to help Minnesota’s defense hang on against Kyler Murray, and the Vikings beat the Arizona Cardinals 34-26 on Sunday for their fifth consecutive victory.

-Dalvin Cook rushed for a season-high 111 yards and a touchdown, Kirk Cousins passed for two scores and ran for another, and the Vikings (6-1) remained unbeaten at home in coach Kevin O’Connell’s rookie year.
+Dalvin Cook rushed for a season-high 111 yards and a touchdown and Kirk Cousins passed for two scores and ran for another for the Vikings (6-1), who stayed unbeaten at home in coach Kevin O’Connell’s rookie year.

-“I thought we were a really good football team last year.
-We just couldn’t find the inches in too many games.
-Why we found them now, I don’t know,” Cousins said.
+Click the video box on this page to watch postgame press conferences with Kirk Cousins and Kevin O’Connell

 Murray passed for 326 yards and a season-high three touchdowns, including a one-handed grab for a score by DeAndre Hopkins with 47 seconds left in the second quarter, but he threw two second-half interceptions that proved costly for the Cardinals (3-5).

-Hopkins had 12 catches for 159 yards in his second game back from a suspension, Rondale Moore had seven receptions for 92 yards and a fourth-quarter touchdown, and Murray’s speed kept an active Vikings defense honest all game.

-The Cardinals went ahead 17-14 on Murray’s touchdown pass to Zach Ertz early in the third quarter, but the lead lasted only 3:26.

-The Vikings drove the other way for a touchdown run by Alexander Mattison.
-Then they went 31 yards in four plays for a touchdown after the Murray’s dangerous heave under pressure from his own end zone was picked off by Harrison Smith.
+The Vikings went 31 yards in four plays for a touchdown after the first one, a dangerous heave by Murray under pressure from his own end zone.

-Patrick Peterson, who jawed at his former team all game, was so excited he turned toward the Cardinals sideline and started dancing while Smith was still on his return.

-“It’s built in us.
-We’re just waiting on that moment to where we can go take the ball away,” said Peterson, who had three passes defensed.

-Cousins connected with K.J.
-Osborn on third-and-2 from the 5 for a 34-26 lead that Greg Joseph failed to pad when his extra point hit the upright.
-That touchdown was set up by a fumbled punt return by Greg Dortch at his 25.
+The second pick, a throw way behind Zach Ertz, came on the drive right after Cousins hit K.J.
+Osborn on third-and-2 from the 5 for a 34-26 lead.
+That was set up by a fumbled punt return by Greg Dortch at his 25.

-“We just crushed ourselves, just did too many things that we can’t do,” Cardinals defensive end J.J.
-Watt said.
-“Against a good football team, they’re going to beat you.”
+Hopkins had 12 catches for 159 yards in his second game back from suspension, Rondale Moore had seven receptions for 92 yards and a fourth-quarter touchdown, and Murray’s always-dangerous ability to leave the pocket kept an active Vikings defense honest all game.

-The Cardinals crossed midfield on each of their last three possessions over the last half of the fourth quarter while trailing by one score — and never got closer than the 37.
+But the Cardinals crossed midfield on each of their last three possessions over the last half of the fourth quarter while trailing by one score and never got closer than the 37.

-Murray’s throw for Ertz was way behind and picked off by Camryn Bynum.
-Then former Cardinals linebacker Jordan Hicks dragged down Eno Benjamin just short of the marker on fourth-and-4 to turn the ball over with 2:39 left.

 FACE IT